zeittresor/PythonSH/README.md

 The public-domain-inspired examples use short transformed interval contours and generator variation.
 They are not bundled recordings and are not intended as exact covers.
 The new genre presets and `Arcade Byte Bubbles` are original generator templates designed to provide catchy, recognizable test material without using commercial melodies.

+## v0.7.x

+- look at docs/version_info.md for a detailed changelog

 ## v0.4.9 Seed / Popcorn contour pass